toowaki/AutoFitRowEx/README.md

 If you run the "for printing"
 This function performs the automatic adjustment of the row height that is suitable for printing.

+The execution window can also be displayed with the shortcut (Ctrl + Shift + r).
 ![gif](http://toowaki.web.fc2.com/picture/AutoFitRowEx_img_EN.png)

 ## Detail